if-not-nil/weasel/README.md

 timestamp: [unix timestamp]
-from: !sealed // all usernames starting with a bang are special use
+from: !plain_sealed // all usernames starting with a bang are special use
 length: 2

 yo

+timestamp: [unix timestamp]
+from: !sealed // all usernames starting with a bang are special use
+length: usize

+[sealed message]
 ```

 ### friend system